carlio/django-flows/README.md

 Misc
 ===

+Flow Graph Visualisation
+---

 If `settings.DEBUG` is `True`, then the flow graph visualization is enabled.
 Under the root of a flow handler, use `.flowgraph` as the path to see a graph of the actions and paths between them in the flows.
 This requires that the PyDot library is installed.

 Eg: if a flow handler is installed under `/some/path/` then navigating to `/some/path/.flowgraph` will show the layout of the flows of that hander.

+Cleaning up expired task state in the database
+---
+If you are using the `DjangoStateStore` backend (which is the default), then the task state will be stored as rows in the database.
+Although stale tasks will not be returned, the state will stay in the database and not be deleted.
+To clean it up, you have several options:

+- `django-admin.py cleanupflows`

+   This is a command which will delete the expired state from the database.
+You can run it manually or as part of a cronjob.

+- `flows.additional.celery.cleanup_task`

+   If you are using [Celery](http://celeryproject.org/) then you can use this provided task to clean up old task state every 5 minutes.